-While it may sound ominous, employee time theft is nothing more than when you pay someone to do work or complete a task and they do not hold up their end of the bargain.
-Unfortunately, because time is inherently ephemeral and immaterial, it can be difficult to accurately identify when this theft occurs.
+While it may sound ominous, employee time theft is nothing more than paying someone to do work without them hold up to their end of the bargain.
+Unfortunately, because time is inherently ephemeral, it can be difficult to accurately identify when this theft occurs.

 While employee time theft may be a civil crime, proving that it was deliberate– the standard for winning such a case–can be extremely difficult as it usually hinges on the employee not even being on-site.
 Keep in mind, outside of the fact that you pay for an unreceived service, this theft can also impact the morale of your company.

 “While employee time theft may be a civil crime, proving that it was deliberate– the standard for winning such a case–can be extremely difficult”

 There are many different reasons that employee time theft occurs with many of them being benign if not potentially the employers’ fault.
 That said, there is no getting around the fact that many employees actively commit this kind of theft, though they likely do not identify it as theft at the time.

 In terms of malicious or apathetic motivations, employees commit time theft either because they are unsatisfied with their job, are petty, or outright lazy.
 However, even otherwise well-meaning employees can commit time theft by accident or because their employer does not sufficiently understand the job they ask of them.

 While exact numbers are hard to come by, there are plenty of organizations out there that offer some good estimates, and the statistics are eye-popping.
 In total, time theft will cost employers upwards of $400 billion in the US alone per year which would rank employee time theft the 3rd largest business in the US by revenue.